Trending

 Timing.

-Aim to drink at least 500ml of water within 10-15 minutes after your session.
-Continue hydrating throughout the rest of the day.
+As well, make it your intention to consume at least 500ml of water in 10-15 minutes after your session.
+Keep on drinking up until the remaining hours of the day.

 Steam Room Vs Sauna